eliasright/Customer/README.md

 The dataset contained 174 "pure duplication groups", where each group contains instances with identical values across all features except the ID.
 One instance from each group was retained, although it doesn't matter, based on those that appear first in the dataset.

-Further scrutiny revealed another set of duplicate groups differing only by feature "Latest Campaign".
+Further inspection revealed another set of duplicate groups differing only by feature "Latest Campaign".
 Latest Campaign is a binary feature which indicates whether a customer has responded or interacted with the last campaign by the company.
 To maintain the most current data, from each duplication group the entry with a Latest Campaign value of 1 were kept.
 (Assuming 0 were not yet updated for that duplicated "pure duplication" instance).

 ![Duplicate Values](https://github.com/eliasright/Customer/assets/151723828/3cec6824-e8d4-4aab-90a6-ad07281c2958)